jayp12323/FreeEnterprise4/README.md

 - Smixed: Shop prices are randomized
 - Ssame: Shops only sell a single item, and all shops in the game are the same.
 The item chosen uses the same rules as Swild.
 - Ssingles: Shops only sell a single item, but follow the standard randomization rules and safety checks (unless disabled).
+- Sno: More discrete options for these flags
 - Bitburns: The replacement attack will include Meganuke, Big Bang, Zanteksuken, Full party charm, and Meteo
+- Ctreasure and Cmiab: Characters now found in treasure chests
 - Also includes all changes from scythe's fork/branch [here](https://github.com/ScytheMarshall/FreeEnterprise4All/tree/scythe-changes)

 # Wishlist/Todo Items: